sjk5cu/Monte-Carlo-Simulation/README.md

  |  --------------
  |  jackpot(): returns the number of jackpots, where jackpot is defined as the same face for all die cast in the same roll.
 All 1's, for example.
  |  face_counts(): returns a dataframe of each face count present per roll
- |  combo_count(): Computes the combinations of each roll and stores it in a dataframe
+ |  combo_count(): Computes the distinct combinations for each game and stores it in a dataframe
- |  permu_count(): Computes the permutations of each roll and stores it in a dataframe
+ |  permu_count(): Computes the distinct permutations for each game and stores it in a dataframe
  |
  |  Methods defined here:
  |